jek-bao-choo/splunk-otel-example/infrastructure/ubuntu-22-mysql/README.md

       limit: 250
 ```

-Next, include the receiver in the metrics pipeline of the service section of your configuration file:
+Next, include the receiver in the metrics pipeline of the service section of your configuration file (don't include the [...] it is for illustration purposes only):

 ```yaml
 service: